 A Game Changer for FDs

 Rob Jones - IT Lab's Director of Enterprise Applications, sets out what's holding finance directors back and how progress can be easier than you think.
-You can also sign up for a webinar specially designed for FDs and CFOs.
+You can also watch an on-demand webinar for FDs and CFOs.

 Over my twenty plus years helping hundreds of finance directors with their accounting systems, I’ve observed two constants.

 Ask almost any FD in a medium-sized business if their technology is serving them well, the answer will – very often - be no. The pains are both universal and mundane: siloed data, off-system reporting, clunky processes.
 We address them in this blog: How to Tame Your Data for Reporting Freedom.

 Ask the same group however if they’d like to replace their ERP system, the answer will also be no - and an emphatic one at that.
 Why?
 One reason is that many FDs have already experienced a software replacement and have the scars to show for it.

 Previous IT projects left small change from tens of thousands of pounds and were among the most challenging periods of their careers.

 Logically, FDs don’t need convincing why they should move from their current systems, be they on-premise or propriety finance apps.
 They get the argument for moving to an agile, cloud-based environment and would welcome the benefits.

 In my experience, the barriers to a new system are fear-based: the perceived time demanded, the disruption, escalating costs and, of course, the potential risks.
 Finance directors don’t run headlong into risk.
 In their time pressured, structured roles, they can’t afford to.